Sambridda/Palm-Oil-System-Design/README.md

 Publishing all four cases in the proposal preserves full transparency for the client and allows the final pipe selection to be made on cost and availability grounds without requiring a redesign.

 > **Proposal II update:** The four-case supply/coil matrix has been resolved into a **single standardised supply pipe** (1-inch Schedule 40 CPVC throughout the loop), eliminating the supply pipe as an independent variable.
 The coil bore remains a design variable and is now evaluated across 1-inch, 1.25-inch, 1.5-inch, and 2-inch NPS in SS 304 Schedule 10S.
-See [Changelog](#9-changelog-proposal-i--proposal-ii) for detail.
+>
+> **Proposal III update:** The coil bore variable is itself resolved into a **single standardised 2-inch bore across every tank** (T10, PO, and T5 alike), trading a small amount of thermal margin for a single procurement spec across the whole plant.
+See [Section 10](#10-changelog-proposal-ii--proposal-iii-architectural-revision-i) for detail.

 ---